Made for Big Days

 Best Use

 The Gregory Targhee FT 35 holds a lot of stuff.
 While it’s a basic top-loading pack, numerous design features take it well beyond basic.
 It’s a ski pack designed for fast and light overnight missions and technical objectives.
 It’s a good choice for a lightweight Spearhead tour or even the Wapta if you are a serious gram counter.
 You can always pack lightly, remove the frame and use it for day trip powder laps, too.
-But its forte is carrying a load and doing so efficiently.
+But its forte is carrying a load efficiently.
 There’s a Targhee FT 45 for skiers looking to extend their range beyond a night or two.
 And there’s a Targhee FT 25 for quick-hit objectives and sidecountry adventures.

 Gregory Targhee FastTrack 35 Ski Pack $220